 The Kooks are a British indie rock band from Brighton, consisting of Luke Pritchard, Peter Denton, Hugh Harris and Alexis Nunez.
 The are best known for tracks such as She Moves in Her Own Way, Ooh La and Naïve.

 Formed in 2002, the band signed to Virgin Records and released their debut album, 'Inside In/Inside Out' in 2006, which hit #2 in the UK Albums Chart.
 'Konk' followed in 2008 and gave the band their first #1 album.
 Their third album, ‘Junk of the Heart’, was released in 2011, and their last album, ‘Listen’ came out in 2014.
 The band released a compilation, ‘The Best of...
 So Far’, in May 2017.

 The band have headlined their own shows and tours across the UK, Ireland and North America and have performed at festivals such as Reading and Leeds and V. They recently toured the UK supporting their Best Of album.

 In August 2018, they released their a brand new record, 'Let's Go Sunshine', which they toured far and wide in support of it: in Australia, Europe, the UK and US in their schedule.

-The Kooks will headline London's Community Festival in June 2019, with Blossoms, the Amazons, Kate Nash also set to appear.
+The Kooks will headline London's Community Festival in June and Manchester's Sounds Of The City in July 2019.
 Catch them live by checking out the tour dates and concert ticket information below on Stereoboard.

 Incredible power, the best part of Orange Warsaw Festival